Testing general relativity via direct measurement of black hole kicks

-To incorporate the kick, we modify the nonprecessing phenomenological inspiral-merger-ringdown waveform model {\tt IMRPhenomD}~\cite{Husa:2015iqa, Khan:2015jqa}.
+To incorporate the kick, we modify the nonprecessing phenomenological {\tt IMRPhenomD}~\cite{Husa:2015iqa, Khan:2015jqa} waveform.
 That frequency-domain model splits the GW signal into three phases (inspiral, intermediate, and merger/ringdown) that are ``stitched'' together via step functions.
 Since the kick primarily accumulates during the final merger/ringdown, we only modify that phase by replacing the real and imaginary components of the ringdown frequency: $(f_{\rm RD}, f_{\rm damp}) \rightarrow (f_{\rm RD}, f_{\rm damp}) (1+V_r)$.
 Since this model contains only a single mode, a kick-induced Doppler shift cannot be present in the mode (prior to modification), and the issues of mode-mixing and understanding how the kick affects each mode become moot.
 We are working in an approximation whereby the entirety of the kick-induced Doppler shift is encapsulated in a single effective parameter $V_r$ that shifts the frequencies and damping times of the dominant (and in this case, only) mode of the signal.
 In other words, in the context of a waveform model containing only the $h_{2,\pm 2}$ modes, the angle-dependent kick-induced Doppler shift can only be incorporated via the ansatz above.
 Future work applied to multimode waveform models can relax this assumption.